-A brief background: This summer, the Youth Arts Collaborative (YAC) partnered with Audubon Minnesota (a nonprofit focused on clean water for the preservation of birds and wildlife), to create an educational mural made possible by a grant from Audubon Minnesota.
-The teens, with a lead artist/educator and mentors, designed and executed a mural that addresses issues surrounding water runoff pollution in our waterways that ultimately ends up in the Mississippi River.
+A brief background: Over the summer of 2016, the Youth Arts Collaborative (YAC) partnered with Audubon Minnesota (a nonprofit focused on clean water for the preservation of birds and wildlife), to create an educational mural made possible by a grant from Audubon Minnesota.
+The teens, with a lead artist/educator and mentors, designed and executed a mural addressing issues surrounding water runoff pollution in our waterways that ends up in the Mississippi River.

 In the summer of 2016, Articulture partnered with Audubon MN to engage Articulture’s newly established Youth Arts Collaborative (YAC) in an environmental education public arts project.
 The goal of this project was to communicate through visual art what it means to live in a River City, where protecting our clean water resources for birds and people is a responsibility and a way of life.
 Audubon MN’s Outreach Coordinator assisted in the project’s design, educating the artists on clean water conservation and environmental stewardship with a special focus on native birds of Minnesota.
 After the careful construction of the design and the thorough preparation of the site’s wall in early July, the YAC began the installation process, and the mural was completed in October 2016, with an unveiling on November 19, 2016.

 The mural is located at the intersection of 28th Avenue South and 42nd Street East in South Minneapolis across from local business such as Buster’s on 28th, Angry Fish Bicycle Shop & Coffee Bar, and Baker’s Wife.
 Positioned on a major bus route, the mural site receives plenty of foot, bicycle and motor vehicle traffic making it a perfect spot for an educational and inspiring public art installation.
 This project serves as a “call to action” for the community to make changes in their everyday behaviors that will better protect and conserve the clean water resources we share with birds and other native wildlife.